mvolkmann/blog/src/drizzle.md

-To iterate on schema changes in a development environment without creating a new migration `.sql` file for the changes, skip the use of `npm run migrations:generate` and just use `npm run migrations:push`.
+To iterate on schema changes in a development environment without creating a new migration `.sql` file for the changes, skip the use of `npm run migrate:generate` and just use `npm run migrate:push`.
 This syncs your schema with the database schema directly.

 ## Drizzle Studio